SAMazumder/SAMazumder.github.io/index.md

 title: "Saumitra Mazumder"
 ---

 Former mathematician(?).
-B.Sc. in Mathematics and M.Sc. in Applied Mathematics from Toronto Metropolitan University.
+B.Sc. and M.Sc. in Mathematics from Toronto Metropolitan University.

 In a past life, I was a biochemist with a focus on plant physiology at U of T.

 Slowly trying to make the world a better place.
 My interests intersect risk measures, climate change and ML.

-Currently based in ... based wherever I'm sent.

 I like lifting heavy objects up above my head.